List of Sunrisers Hyderabad cricketers

 Bhuvneshwar Kumar has the most appearances for the SRH with 115 matches while David Warner is the team's current leading run scorer with 4,014 runs.
-Shikhar Dhawan, Williamson and Warner are the only batsmen to have scored more than 2,000 runs in total for the team, while Jonny Bairstow and Manish Pandey are the only other batsmen to cross the 1,000-run mark.
-Warner has the highest batting average at 49.55 and Rahul Tripathi has the highest strike rate at 158.23 respectively among players who faced more than 250 balls.
-Warner scored the most runs in a single match for the SRH, with a knock of 126 runs off 59 balls while Warner and Bairstow are the only centurions for the team.
+Shikhar Dhawan, Williamson and Warner are the only batsmen to have scored more than 2,000 runs in total for the team, while Jonny Bairstow, Manish Pandey, Heinrich Klaasen and Abhishek Sharma are the only other batsmen to cross the 1,000-run mark.
+Warner has the highest batting average at 49.55 and Travis Head has the highest strike rate at 158.23 respectively among players who faced more than 250 balls.
+Warner scored the most runs in a single match for the SRH, with a knock of 126 runs off 59 balls while Warner, Bairstow, Harry Brook, Klaasen, Head, Ishan Kishan and Abhishek are the centurions for the team.
 In bowling, Kumar is the team's leading wicket-taker with 130 wickets to his name.
 Kumar and Umran Malik are the only bowlers to take a five-wicket haul for the SRH.
 Jason Holder has the best bowling average (16.61) among the players who have bowled more than 20 overs.
 Holder also has the lowest bowling strike rate for the team while Rashid Khan has the best economy rate at 12.10 and 6.33 respectively among the players who bowled over 20 overs.
 Amit Mishra is the only SRH bowler to claim a hat-trick.
 In fielding, Warner has taken the most catches for the team (46) while Naman Ojha has effected 38 dismissals, the highest behind the wickets for the team, including 36 catches and 2 stumpings.